waal70/home-infra/README.md

 * I protect my SSH-keys with a passphrase.
 You will need to run an agent and add the keys to that if you wish to not type the private key's passphrase all the time.
 I have included ```firstrun.sh``` to show you how to do it.

+### LUKS

+For an extra layer of security in using a private repository, I also decided to only git clone the private repository into a LUKS-encrypted container.
+Please see ```luks/mountContainer.sh``` to see how I achieved this.

 ## Inventory

 My setup has Unifi-based networking, it is SDN-like and employs a controller.
 This means that central info on IP-addresses and connected clients is maintained by the Unifi controller.